 A linear inequality is an inequality that can be written with y on one side and a linear polynomial in x on the other.
 Let's look at these for a bit, since they're easier to think about that other inequalities.
 We promise we'll try to make your brain hurt more later.
 To graph a linear inequality, we

-- pretend we have an equality and graph the line, and then
+- pretend we have an equation and graph the line, and then

-- figure out which side of the line we want to be on.
+- figure out which side of the line we want to shade.

 We don't generally advocate taking sides, but in this instance it's perfectly acceptable.